JunHao247/Backtesting-Platform/README.md

 This project aims to assist researchers in backtesting their custom trading strategies with cryptocurrency data derived from Binance.

+## Set Up

+Step 1:
+In the project directory, you can run the below to start the server:

+`node server.js`

+Step 2:
 In the project directory `client`, you can run:

 `npm start`

+By following these 2 steps, the application should be running locally.

 ## Troubleshooting